sudeepdino008/zettelkasten/eec8a88f.md

 Neuron needs to support this in its site generation.
 See [github issue](https://github.com/srid/neuron/issues/363)

 3. **[Excalidraw](https://excalidraw.com/)**
-Hand drawn images (almost xkcd like), with a cool option to "copy to clipboard as png/svg"
+Hand drawn images (almost xkcd like), with a cool option to "copy to clipboard as png/svg"; dark mode

 ![Excalidraw Example](static/excalidraw_example.png)